jtanadi/ProofDrawer/dev/lib/proofPreset/readme.md

 `groupToAdd` is a Python dict with at least a `name` key.
 Much like when importing an entire Preset, `ProofPreset()` checks whether any necessary keys are missing (and adds them) and whether the new group has unneeded keys (and doesn't include them).

-If `overwrite=False` and a group of the same name already exists, `ProofPreset()` will add an "index" to the end of the new group's name.
+If `overwrite=False` and a group of the same name already exists, `ProofPreset()` will add a "count" to the end of the new group's name.

 ```python
 >>> newGroup = {